LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/data-types.rst

 Java.
 For these examples, we use the string variable ``String str = "Rutabaga"``.

-.. list-table:: String manipulations in Java
+.. list-table:: String methods in Java
    :header-rows: 1

    * - Java Syntax